Corn smut: Ecology

-Host/pathogen conflict

 Plants have evolved efficient defense systems against pathogenic microbes.
 A rapid plant defense reaction after pathogen attack is the oxidative burst, which involves the production of reactive oxygen species at the site of the attempted invasion.
 As a pathogen, M. maydis can respond by an oxidative stress response, regulated by gene YAP1.
 This response protects M. maydis from the host attack and is necessary for the pathogen's virulence.
-Furthermore, M. maydis has a well-established recombinational DNA repair system.
+Moreover, M. maydis has a well-established recombinational DNA repair system.
 This repair system involves a homolog of Rad51 that has a very similar sequence and size to its mammalian counterparts.
 This system also involves a protein, Rec2, that is more distantly related to Rad51 and Brh2 proteins, and is a streamlined version of the mammalian Breast Cancer 2 (BRCA2) protein.
 When any of these proteins is inactivated, sensitivity of M. maydis to DNA damaging agents is increased.
 Also, mitotic recombination becomes deficient, mutation frequency increases, and meiosis fails to complete.
 These observations suggest that recombinational repair during mitosis and meiosis in M. maydis may assist the pathogen in surviving DNA damage arising from the host's oxidative defensive response to infection, as well as from other DNA damaging agents.